Why and How to Trade With Government Bonds

 • Take Positions in Rising and Falling Markets: Through CFDs you can speculate on government bonds for both price hikes and declines.
 Investments in government bonds themselves would only be comprised of losses, if the bond price falls.
 This is where CFDs would potentially provide an added benefit.

-Demo Trading With Admirals
+Demo Trading With Admiral Markets

 One way to test how trading with Bond CFDs might pan out is with a risk-free demo trading account.
-Admirals offers the ability to trade with all kinds of trading instruments in a virtual trading environment, using real-time market data and the latest trading insights.
+Admiral Markets offers the ability to trade with all kinds of trading instruments in a virtual trading environment, using real-time market data and the latest trading insights.
 There's no need to put your capital at risk, and you can move to the live markets only when you're ready, on your time.

 Trade with a risk-free demo account